MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundBlockedNumberPattern.md

 # Get-CsInboundBlockedNumberPattern

 ## SYNOPSIS
-Returns a list of all blocked number patterns added to the tenant list including Name, Description, Enabled (True/False), and Pattern for each.
+Returns a list of all blocked number patterns added to the tenant list.

 ## SYNTAX